 All relationships have trust as their foundation.
 The sooner one sees and understands the fundamentals of trust, the sooner you can leverage it in your day-to-day interactions and your business beat.
 However, never expect trust to be built in and automatic.
 It is never that simple.
 Some folk may be more apt to trust immediately than others, but I always consider this initial trust a “weak” form instead of a potent form of trust.
 The only proper and sturdy form of trust is built over a long, consistent relationship built on transparency and honesty.

 One small lie, anger outburst, and mistake in all manners can tear up that trust and take you back to zero.
-So respect those around you and strive to continuously build a relationship of trust.
+So respect those around you and strive to build a relationship of trust continuously.

 How does one build trust in others?
 It is more than just getting your work done on time and treating your peers as automaton systems doing the same.
 Take the time to get to know your leadership and your team members.
-Show your true genuine self, don’t feel you need to hide who you are.
-Work relationships are still human, and you must treat other human beings the way you want to be treated.
+Show your true, genuine self; don’t feel you must hide who you are.
+Work relationships are still human, and you must treat others the way you want to be treated.
 Be kind, be consistent, offer help, ask questions, and be interested in others.
 Avoid always just talking about business.

 Provide status updates more frequently for effective remote communication